thuibr/website/README.md

 - [ ] Homepage has link to blog and link to recipes
 - [X] "You are logged in as" on all pages
 - [X] STATIC_ROOT
+- [ ] Pytest working at each stage